 Dan Davis is Geisinger’s chief bioethics officer and director of the system’s Center for Translational Bioethics and Health Care Policy.
 A native of West Virginia, he earned his PhD in the philosophy and ethics of medicine from Georgetown University in 1996.
 He also worked at Georgetown for more than 20 years in a variety of capacities—as communications director, as director of strategic planning for the Medical Center, and ultimately as a faculty member of the Pellegrino Center for Clinical Bioethics and as the medical school’s associate dean for planning and evaluation.
 From 2006 to 2009, he served as the executive director of the President’s Council on Bioethics under the leadership of his mentor, Ed Pellegrino.
 In October 2009, he was appointed senior advisor for bioethics and policy in the Office of the Director at the National Institutes of Health in Bethesda, Maryland.
 In 2012, he joined Geisinger, where he has sought to integrate bioethics into system programs for patient care, research, innovation, and education.
 His research interests include clinical ethics consultation; shared decision making, especially in the context of advanced illness; patient engagement in research and care; professional formation in the health professions; and organizational culture and ethics in health care.

 Mary C. Gentile is Creator/Director of Giving Voice to Values, Professor of Practice at University of Virginia Darden School of Business, Senior Advisor at Aspen Institute Business & Society Program, and consultant on management education and leadership development.
-Among numerous other awards, Gentile was named as one of the 2015 “100 Most Influential in Business Ethics” by Ethisphere and one of the “Top Thought Leaders in Trust: 2015 Lifetime Achievement Award Winners” by Trust Across America-Trust Around the World, January 2015.
+Among numerous other awards, Gentile was named as one of the “Top Minds 2017” by Compliance Week; one of the 2015 “100 Most Influential in Business Ethics” by Ethisphere and one of the “Top Thought Leaders in Trust: 2015 Lifetime Achievement Award Winners” by Trust Across America-Trust Around the World, January 2015.

 This conference has selective admission and attendance is limited to ensure that every participant will have opportunities for direct interaction with our renowned program faculty.
 Attendees are expected to be senior or rising leaders of health care organizations, senior or rising health policy leaders, or senior or rising public health leaders.